BrentPease1/pease-lab/content/bioblitz/index.md

 ---

-# UPDATE
-### The 2021 BioBlitz has ended and was a great first year!
+### The 2021 BioBlitz has ended.
 Check back August 2022 for information on next year's effort!

 The Saluki BioBlitz is an annual 24-hour challenge to document as many plant and animal species as possible across SIU's Carbondale campus.
-Starting on Friday, August 20th, 2021, participants can upload observations to [iNaturalist](https://www.inaturalist.org) and they will be automatically added to the [Saluki BioBlitz Project](https://www.inaturalist.org/projects/southern-illinois-university-saluki-bioblitz).
+Participants can upload observations to [iNaturalist](https://www.inaturalist.org) and they will be automatically added to the [Saluki BioBlitz Project](https://www.inaturalist.org/projects/southern-illinois-university-saluki-bioblitz).
 There is no registration required - but consider adding your iNaturalist user ID on our form [here](https://tinyurl.com/saluki-bioblitz-register) - anyone can participate at anytime.

 Although you may see others out documenting biodiversity, this can be an individual activity and small groups are encouraged to adhere to current COVID-19 recommendations.